jina-ai/discoart/README.md

   - Due to no video support, `text_prompts` in DiscoArt accepts a string or a list of strings, not a dictionary; i.e. no frame index `0:` or `100:`.
   - `clip_models` accepts a list of values chosen from `ViT-B/32`, `ViT-B/16`, `ViT-L/14`, `RN101`, `RN50`, `RN50x4`, `RN50x16`, `RN50x64`.
 Slightly different in names vs. DD5.2.

-👶 **If you are a [DALL·E Flow](https://github.com/jina-ai/dalle-flow/) user**: you may want to take step by step, as Disco Diffusion works in a very different way than DALL·E. It is much more advanced and powerful: e.g. Disco Diffusion can take weighted & structured text prompts; it can initialize from a image with controlled noise; and there are way more parameters one can tweak.
+👶 **If you are a [DALL·E Flow](https://github.com/jina-ai/dalle-flow/) or new user**: you may want to take step by step, as Disco Diffusion works in a very different way than DALL·E. It is much more advanced and powerful: e.g. Disco Diffusion can take weighted & structured text prompts; it can initialize from a image with controlled noise; and there are way more parameters one can tweak.
 Impatient prompt like `"armchair avocado"` will give you nothing but confusion and frustration.
 I highly recommend you to check out the following resources before trying your own prompt:
 - [Zippy's Disco Diffusion Cheatsheet v0.3](https://docs.google.com/document/d/1l8s7uS2dGqjztYSjPpzlmXLjl5PM3IGkRWI3IiCuK7g/mobilebasic)
 - [EZ Charts - Diffusion Parameter Studies](https://docs.google.com/document/d/1ORymHm0Te18qKiHnhcdgGp-WSt8ZkLZvow3raiu2DVU/edit#)
 - [Disco Diffusion 70+ Artist Studies](https://weirdwonderfulai.art/resources/disco-diffusion-70-plus-artist-studies/)